-The Town of Deep River has a growing number and percentage of residents that are seniors.
+The Town of Deep River has a significant percentage of residents that are seniors.
 Council supports the creation of an arm's-length corporation, headed by residents with strong experience in successful community projects that will:

 (i) Examine the viability and feasibility of various seniors' housing options for the Town of Deep River.